rabdull1/Advanced-RAG-2/README.md

 ## Limitations

-- Requires OpenAI API key for generation (can be replaced with local models)
+- Requires Gemini  API key for generation (can be replaced with local models)
 - Retrieval quality depends on document quality and chunking strategy
 - Faithfulness metric is simplified and may not capture all nuances
 - Current implementation uses a single embedding model